awsdocs/amazon-eks-user-guide/doc_source/mesh-k8s-integration.md

 ### <a name="installation"></a>

 To install the sidecar injector, complete the following steps\.
+If you'd like to see the controller and injector in action, complete the steps in this section, but replace *`my-mesh`* in the first step with `color-mesh,` and then see [Deploy a Mesh Connected Service](deploy-mesh-connected-service.md)\.

 1. Export the name of the mesh you want to create with the following command\.

    ```
    export MESH_NAME=my-mesh